modelica/newsletter/_2019-01/ModelicaBookChristianKral.md

 ---
-title: "New book on Modelica for electrical enegineers"
+title: "New book on Modelica for electrical engineers"
 author: Christian Kral
 category: "education"
 ---